os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 ```
 ---

-#### M-Mode interrupt classification
+#### Classification of M-Mode interrupts
 MIE of mcause register indicates the type of interrupt:
 - **Software** interrupt: Triggered by writing data to a memory-mapped register, one hart interrupts another hart (interprocessor interrupt)
-- **Clock** interrupt: hart's mtime register is greater than mtimecmp register
+- **Timer** interrupt: hart's mtime register is greater than mtimecmp register
 - **External** interrupt: Triggered by the interrupt controller, from peripherals connected to this interrupt controller

 ---
 #### RISC-V Interrupts/Exceptions
 Some bits of mcause register indicates the interrupt source.
-The first column 1 represents interrupts, the second column represents interrupt IDs, and the third column is explanation of interrupts.
+Column 1  represents interrupts, Column 2 represents interrupt IDs, and column 3 is the explanation of interrupts.
 ![w:1000](figs/rv-interrupt.png)